mouraogabriel/dollars-to-cents-calculator/README.md

 # DOLLARS TO CENTS CALCULATOR

-Simple dollars to cents converter with a calculator UI. :smiley:
+Simple dollars to cents converter with a calculator UI. 	:heavy_dollar_sign:	:heavy_dollar_sign:	:heavy_dollar_sign:

 * The UI was made with Bootstrap and the calculator functionalities were made with Javascript while trying to be compliant with some software development principles like DRY and KISS, also making an extra effort to fit the latests ES06 (and beyond) functionalities.